Russia

-Most travelers around the world can enter Russia with a valid passport.
+Most travelers from all over the world can enter Russia with a valid passport.
 Here is a general guide:

 Citizens of the following countries can enter Russia without a visa for short stays (up to 90 days within a 180-day period) with just a valid passport: